History of general-purpose CPUs: Optical communication

-One promising option is to eliminate the front-side bus.
-Modern vertical laser diodes enable this change.
 In theory, an optical computer's components could directly connect through a holographic or phased open-air switching system.
 This would provide a large increase in effective speed and design flexibility, and a large reduction in cost.
 Since a computer's connectors are also its most likely failure points, a busless system may be more reliable.

 Further, as of 2010, modern processors use 64- or 128-bit logic.
 Optical wavelength superposition could allow data lanes and logic many orders of magnitude higher than electronics, with no added space or copper wires.

 Optical processors

 Another long-term option is to use light instead of electricity for digital logic.
 In theory, this could run about 30% faster and use less power, and allow a direct interface with quantum computing devices.

 The main problems with this approach are that, for the foreseeable future, electronic computing elements are faster, smaller, cheaper, and more reliable.
 Such elements are already smaller than some wavelengths of light.
 Thus, even waveguide-based optical logic may be uneconomic relative to electronic logic.
 As of 2016, most development effort is for electronic circuitry.